 Cooking and Eating

 I would suggest you meal plan and choose easy foods that the kids enjoy eating.
 Then decide how you would cook that food and go from there.
 Do you need a small camp stove?
 Can you just use the campfire or the stove in your camper – if you have one?
+(If you do plan to cook over the campfire, I suggest you confirm there isn’t a fire ban in place and that the campground does in fact allow campfires.)

 If you plan to do a few camping trips each summer consider filling a ‘kitchen camping tub’ with all the kitchen stuff.
 Then forget about it until you go camping.
 If you are able to round up enough supplies to keep as camping extras, this will save quite a bit of time when it comes to packing for a camping trip because you can just grab the tub and know you already have all the essentials gathered.
 These expandable roasting sticks will fit into your camping tubs – super handy!